vibe-coding-26/Vibe-Coding-/README.md

 ---

-*Built with ❤️ by Vibers using Vanilla JS & Llama 3.*
+*Built with ❤️ by Vibers using Vanilla JS*